 Iconic celebrities such as Buddy Holly in the 1950’s, with his black horn-rimmed, plastic glasses and John Lennon in the 1970’s with his small round metal glasses helped make glasses cool.

 Global fashion houses took note and the 70’s and 80’s saw the start of world-renowned brands branch out into developing and styling glasses.
 The 80’s also saw plastic lenses take over from the previous glass.
 Glass was heavy, particularly if someone had a high prescription.
 Plastic could be made much more lightweight and thinner.
 There were also much safer as there was a risk of glass shattering - not something that you want to happen near your eye.
 For that reason, lens manufacturers and optometrists are now very wary of making and selling prescription glasses made with glass lenses, perhaps understandably so with today’s insurance/compensation culture.

 If you browse our website, you'll see the wide variety of prescription glasses that you're able to purchase.
-With over 40 different brands and about a thousand different frame models, from Police glasses to Superdry glasses, Jaguar glasses, Nina Ricci glasses, Barbour glasses, Radley glasses & O'Neill glasses, there's a lot of choice in terms of the style, size and material used.
+With over 50 different brands and more than a thousand different frame models, from Police glasses to Superdry glasses, Jaguar glasses, Nina Ricci glasses, Barbour glasses, Radley glasses & O'Neill glasses, there's a lot of choice in terms of the style, size and material used.